Lawal-Yusuf/myproject/README.md

 For the increase and decline of sale in region make use of line chart to get their trend with show the west has the highest sale .
 For the top pick of sales make use of gauge chart to visualize the sale trends.

+My project on northwind dataset for sql.
+This report provides a comprehensive analysis of the SQL queries contained in the file for nortwind.
+The queries aim to extract insights such as customer distribution, product inventory levels, sales performance, and employee activity.
+This report breaks down the valid queries by business area, explains the purpose of each, identifies and corrects the faulty queries, and provides recommendations for a more in-depth analysis.
+The SQL script investigates the following areas:
+The queries explore the geographic distribution of customers and their purchasing behavior.
+It also provide insights into order patterns and employee performance in handling sales.
+A key query identifies products with low stock levels (unitsinstock < 10), which is critical for reordering and preventing stockouts.
+It also identifies all discontinued products.
+Employee & Supplier Information:Queries retrieve employees based on their hire date and format their names for better readability.
+Supplier Data: The script filters suppliers by country (USA), which could be a first step in analyzing the supply chain.